drshahizan/SECP3843/submission/Prowong01/question1/question1.md

 Below are the brief introduction of the 5 servers.

 1. Django Application Server:<br>
-   This is a server that runs your Django web application using a Python web framework.
+   This is a server that runs Django web application using a Python web framework.
 It handles requests from clients, executes your code, and returns responses.
-You can use different web servers to run your Django app, such as Apache, Nginx, Gunicorn, or uWSGI
+It can be use by different web servers to run Django app, such as Apache, Nginx, Gunicorn, or uWSGI

 2. MySQL Database Server:<br>
    This is a server that runs MySQL, a relational database management system (RDBMS) that uses SQL (Structured Query Language) to store and manipulate data.
 MySQL is one of the most popular and widely used databases in the world.
 It can handle large amounts of data and support transactions, replication, and backup.